Bat bug: Infestations

 Bat bugs are moderately common in the midwest US and have been recorded in Scotland, and are found in houses and buildings that harbor bats.
 Infestations in human dwellings are usually introduced by bats carrying the bugs on their skin.
 Bat bugs usually remain close to the roosting locations of bats (attics, chimneys, etc.) but explore the rest of the building if the bats leave or are eliminated.
 In some cases, they move into harborages that are more typical of bedbugs, such as mattresses and bed frames.

 Life cycle

 Development from egg to adult ranges from 2 weeks in ideal conditions (warm temperature and abundant food supply) to more than 15 weeks, averaging about 1.5 months.
 An adult may survive more than one year without feeding.
-As with the common bedbug, a nymph requires a blood meal to molt, and an adult female requires a blood meal to lay eggs.
+As with the common bed bug, a nymph requires a blood meal to molt, and an adult female requires a blood meal to lay eggs.